Jyler Noviello

-Jyler Noviello (born December 22, 1984 in Wilmington, North Carolina) is an American soccer player who most recently played for Wilmington Hammerheads in the USL Professional Division.
+Jyler Noviello (born December 22, 1984) is an American soccer player who most recently played for Wilmington Hammerheads in the USL Professional Division.
 Noviello is currently coaching with the Penn Fusion Soccer Academy.

 Career

 College

 Noviello grew up in Atlanta, Georgia, attended North Cobb High School where he school records for goals in a season (34), career goals (52), goals in a game (6) and assists in a game (4), and played one season of college soccer at South Georgia College before transferring to West Virginia University as a sophomore.
 At West Virginia he was a member of 2003 all-region team and the 2004 NSCAA all-south team.

 In 2006 Noviello also played a season in the USL Premier Development League with the Atlanta Silverbacks U23's, and was his team's top scorer.

 Professional

 Noviello turned professional in 2008 when he joined the Wilmington Hammerheads in the USL Second Division.
-He made his professional debut on May 17, 2008 as a substitute in a 1–1 tie with the Harrisburg City Islanders.
+He made his professional debut on May 17, 2008, as a substitute in a 1–1 tie with the Harrisburg City Islanders.

 He gained a certain amount of notoriety at Wilmington when he scored a spectacular goal from the right wing in a game against the Pittsburgh Riverhounds in June 2008.

 After spending the 2010 season with Real Maryland Monarchs, Noviello returned to Wilmington Hammerheads for 2011 when he signed with the club on March 7, 2011.